saeedzanjani/discover-movies/README.md

 - 🎬 Browse movies from the last month
 - 🔍 Search movies by title
-- 📱 Responsive design for all devices
+- 📱 Fully responsive design with mobile-first approach
 - ⚡ Fast loading with local storage caching
 - 🎨 Modern UI with Tailwind CSS
 - 🔄 Real-time pagination